Service Name: Tendering for Procurement of IT Products

 - Hours of operation are Monday – Friday, 10:00 a.m. – 4:00 p.m.

-- Immediate service available by phone, fax or in person during open hours.
+- Immediate service is available by phone, fax or in person during open hours.

-- Average time to complete the entire process would be 5 weeks from initial request to receiving of products, providing specifications are readily available and there are no delays with product availability.
+- Average time to complete the entire process would be 6 weeks from initial request to receiving the products; provided specifications are readily available and there are no delays with product availability.